-When I picked up a certain popular, massive RPG for the first time, I was intimidated by the overwhelming amount of things to explore and do.
+When I picked up a certain popular, massive RPG for the first time (The Witcher 3), I was intimidated by the overwhelming amount of things to explore and do.
 It deterred me enough to put the game down.
 I feared I had done it wrong up to that point and had missed out on something.
 I later watched a video that said not to worry about some of those bigger things and just enjoy the game until you level up.
 It made me feel so relieved.
 Why did I focus so hard on having everything perfect, instead of just playing?

-This correlates perfectly to the same feeling I get in my life–planning my career, figuring out meal planning, wanting to have a linear progression for mental health recovery.
+This correlates perfectly to the same feeling I get in my life–planning my career, figuring out meal prep, wanting to have a linear progression for mental health recovery.
 Like that same video game though, I don’t have to have it all figured out.
 I don’t have to have the perfect resume or portfolio before I allow myself to start applying to dream jobs.
 I don’t need to have blogger mom-style meal plans and Pinterest boards full of ideas to go grocery shopping.
 Things just do not have to be perfect in order to get started and to reap the benefits.

 I’m detail-oriented, but I like to look at the big picture.
 Maybe too much.
 You can take that first step, even if you’re not sure what the whole picture looks like.
 Ah!
 Now I’m just mixing metaphors.